Floridascholar/arduino-training/README.md

 # Arduino_Training
-This is the code for the Marston Science Library Arduio training
+This is the code for the Marston Science Library Arduio training.
+Students learned the basics of interactive physical computing.
+In the training students were taught the basics of arduino prototyping: how to read a schematic and how to wire their project.
+Students were also taught the basics of arduino coding: how to install the Arduino IDE, how to download and edit code, and how to compile and upload their code to an Arduino board.